Parliamentary.ai

 Overview

 This bill, the Stalking (Sentencing) Bill, aims to increase the maximum prison sentence for stalking offences in England and Wales from five to ten years.
-This change seeks to provide courts with stronger sentencing options for perpetrators of stalking, reflecting the severity of such crimes.
+This change is intended to reflect the seriousness of stalking and provide courts with stronger sentencing options.

 Description

 The bill amends Section 4A(5) of the Protection from Harassment Act 1997.
-Specifically, it alters subsection (5)(a) by replacing "five years" with "ten years" as the maximum sentence for stalking offences involving fear of violence or serious alarm or distress.
-The bill applies to England and Wales and will come into effect six months after it is passed.
+Specifically, it replaces "five years" with "ten years" in subsection (5)(a), which sets the maximum sentence for stalking offences involving fear of violence or serious alarm or distress.
+The bill applies only to England and Wales and will come into effect six months after it receives Royal Assent.

 Government Spending

-The bill is unlikely to have a significant direct impact on government spending.
-The increased sentencing powers may indirectly lead to increased costs associated with longer prison sentences, but no specific figures are provided in the bill text.
+The bill is not expected to have a significant direct impact on government spending.
+The increased sentencing powers might indirectly lead to increased costs associated with longer prison sentences, but no specific figures are provided within the bill itself.

 Groups Affected